 Bonus tip: To make it easier on you and your contractor, take photos of the serial tag and the water heater overall.

 Being aware of the life expectancy and the status of your water heater can prevent future disruptions to your water use.
 The main benefit goes back to your family.
 For example, they won’t have to suffer the sanitation problems of rust in the water.
-Others may start to see a lack in sleep without the ability to take warm baths.

 Looking for the signs of replacement early can alleviate property damage and heavy costs.
 Seeking service consultations can provide a seamless transition to a new heater.